BOLL7708/desbot/README.md

 ### Configuration
 <details>

-1. The first time you run the main page it will create a new database.
-Click the link at the bottom to continue to the editor.
-2. You are now in the initial setup, which includes signing in with Twitch for both your channel and an second account to act as a bot in chat, which can be your main account or a secondary account specifically made for this.
+1. You should be seeing the initial setup, which includes signing in with Twitch for both your channel and a second account to act as a bot in chat.
-3. After the setup you have access to the main interface, here it is recommended to go to the `🍰 Defaults` section to import default presets and events, this will help you get a very solid base setup and includes things are not well documented so hard to get any other way.
+2. After the setup you have access to the main interface, here it is recommended to go to the `🍰 Defaults` section to import default presets and events, this will help you get a very solid base setup and includes things that are not documented yet.
-4. Go to  `🎨 Config > Speech > Google Api Key`, and insert your API key if you have one, this to get TTS throughout.
+3. Go to  `🎨 Config > Speech > Google Api Key`, and insert your API key if you have one, this to get TTS throughout.
-5. Use the `🧰 Tools` section of the editor to perform things like importing existing Twitch rewards, load data for Twitch users, load data for Steam games, connect to a Philips Hue hub, and more.
+4. Use the `🧰 Tools` section of the editor to perform things like importing existing Twitch rewards, load data for Twitch users, load data for Steam games, connect to a Philips Hue hub, and more.
    * If you have existing rewards on Twitch, it is a good idea to use the import tools in here.
-Keep in mind that if you want the bot to be able to update and toggle your reward, they need to be created by the bot.
-You can still import existing rewards, delete them, and then have this bot create them from the imported presets.
+Keep in mind that if you want the bot to be able to update and toggle your rewards, they need to be created by the bot.
+You can still import existing rewards, delete them on Twitch, and then have this bot recreate them from the imported presets.
 </details>

 ### Updating
 <details>

-To update the project you should pull down the latest changes and then recompile the project, follow these steps:
-1. Go to the project root in the terminal, this will be in `xampp/htdocs/desbot` if you used the defaults.
-2. Use Git to pull the latest changes from the `master` branch, if you haven't checked out a different branch you can run this in the terminal to get the update: `git pull`
-3. Still in the same terminal, run `tsc` to recompile the project, it should return empty if there are no issues.

-That should be it.
-Go to the path of the bot in your browser and check the version number in the top left corner under the logo, it should be the latest version as seen on GitHub or the website.
+Updating is simple now, just open a terminal in the project and:
+1. Navigate to the `./scripts` folder.
+2. Run the `2_update.cmd` script.

+This should pull down updates using git and rebuild the project.
+Reloading the editor should show a new version number under the logo in the top left corner.
 </details>

 ---